Healing Movement

 Screen+Shot+2021-03-27+at+9.11.45+AM.jpg

-I teach Tai Chi as method through which to learn, strengthen and reinforce functional posture and movement, and as a whole human being health maintenance practice.
+I utilize Postural Therapy and Somatics to assist help people to learn how to restore healthy, functional movement that feels good.
+In addition to seeing students for private posture and movement coaching sessions, I teach Tai Chi as a method through which to strengthen and reinforce functional posture and movement, and as a whole human being health maintenance practice.

 Screen Shot 2021-04-05 at 2.28.20 PM.png